 Emanuele Silvio Gentile, Dr

-I am currently working as a Research Scientist at NCAS and University of Reading within the CANARI project, running very high resolution simulations to assess how climate change is altering heavy precipitation, inland flooding, and extreme winds across the UK and North Atlantic region.
+Before transitioning to a commodity-focused hedge fund as a weather-focused quantitative analyst, I worked as a Research Scientist at NCAS and University of Reading within the CANARI project, running very high resolution simulations to assess how climate change is altering heavy precipitation, inland flooding, and extreme winds across the UK and North Atlantic region.
+I also contributed to the Climate and Finance cluster, by bridging physical climate science, uncertainty quantification, and climate-risk assessment.

 Previously, I worked for nearly three years at GFDL/NOAA and Princeton University as a Postdoctoral Research Associate, with Dr Ming Zhao and Dr Leo Donner, to unify the treatment of boundary-layer turbulence, moist convection, and clouds implementing the higher-order turbulence scheme Cloud Layers Unified By Binormals within the world-class GFDL atmospheric climate model AM4, in close collaboration with Prof Vince Larson, Dr Julio Bacmeister, Prof Gunilla Svensson, and Prof Colin Zarzycki.

-I began my academic career with a First-Class Honours in Theoretical Physics from Imperial College London, where I was awarded the Tessella Prize for the innovative application of computational methods in physics.
+I began my career with a First-Class Honours in Theoretical Physics from Imperial College London, where I was awarded the Tessella Prize for the innovative application of computational methods in physics.
 My PhD in Atmosphere, Ocean, and Climate at the University of Reading, under Prof. Suzanne Gray and Dr. Huw Lewis, examined turbulent air-sea fluxes and their influence on midlatitude cyclones’ extreme winds.

 news